Road to Kingdom: Preliminary Performances - 90 Seconds Performances

-The 7 boy groups each perform a 90 seconds performance that best express themselves.
+The 7 boy groups each perform a 90-second performance that best expresses themselves.

 There is no order decided before the performances - the order is decided on the spot.
 The first performing boy group is decided by the boy group that volunteers themselves first.
 After the first boy group has performed, they will decide on the second performing boy group, and the second boy group that has performed will then decide on the third performing boy group.
 The process goes on until all performances have been completed.

 The round's points are entirely decided through a self-evaluation where each boy group will rank the other boy groups' performances from 1st to 6th.